-We need the 28th Amendment to the U.S. Constitution declaring that:
+We need to amend the U.S. Constitution to declare that:

 - Money is not speech;